hashicorp/consul/website/source/docs/guides/acl.html.markdown

 actions.
 In the inverse, the "allow all" default behavior is a blacklist where rules are used to prohibit actions.
 By default, Consul will allow all actions.

-The following table summarizes the ACL policies that are availabile for constructing
+The following table summarizes the ACL policies that are available for constructing
 rules:

 | Policy                   | Scope |